resolator/rpi-surveillance/README.md

 The surveillance is built as following: the camera records 10 seconds video and if a motion was detected - sends the video to telegram channel.

+The timestamp is printed on videos, so it is better to set the correct time on your Raspberry Pi.

+The motion detection works in the following way: the camera’s H.264 encoder calculates motion vector estimates while generating compressed video.
+Using these vectors we threshold them by `--magnitude-th` argument.
+If more than `--vectors-quorum` vectors thresholded - mark current frame as containing motion.
+If there are more than `--detection-frames` consecutive frames with motion - motion detected.

 Tested on Raspberry Pi 4 (4 RAM) + NoIR Camera V2.

 ## Installation